Configuring Acme-client

 }

-Note: Let's Encrypt rate-limits the number of SSL certs you can request.
-If you encounter an error and are unable to request an SSL cert, please fix all errors before requesting again.
-If you request too many certs in a short time, your domain will get blacklisted for a few hours or days.
-To avoid issues, use letsencrypt-staging first and make sure you get success with that before using letsencrypt.
+Note: Let's Encrypt rate-limits the number of certificate signing requests you can make.
+If you encounter an error and are unable to request a TLS cert, please fix all errors before requesting again.
+If you request too many certs in a short time, your domain will get blacklisted for a few hours or a few days.
+To avoid this delay, use the authority letsencrypt-staging first and make sure you succeed with that before using the authority letsencrypt.

-Although we are using Let's Encrypt for this tutorial, it is important to note that having the majority of servers depend upon a single provider is dangerous.
-For this reason, it would be beneficial to someday have the community run its own Certificate Authority to avoid censorship of domains or other security issues.
+Although we are using Let's Encrypt for this tutorial, it is important to realize that having the majority of all Internet servers depend upon a single provider is dangerous.
+For this reason, it would be beneficial for our network to someday run its own Certificate Authority.
+This can prevent censorship of domains and other security issues.

 authority letsencrypt-staging {